fiv1981/building-ai-project/README.md

 ## Challenges

-The project has the typical challenges of the autonomous systems; It is:
+The project mainly has the typical challenges of the autonomous driving systems; It is:

 * Massive amount information
 * Capacity to recognize objects, persons, animals, etc.